segmentrouting/srv6-labs/README.md

 Each project subdirectory includes READMEs, scripts, configs, and other tools for building SRv6 topologies and running various simulation or demo scenarios.

+### utils directory
+Utility scripts and other tools that might be useful on any of the SRv6 Labs in this repository

 ### xarchive directory
 Semi-archived instructions, scripts, sample ymls, and configs for using Cisco's 'xr-compose' tool to build and launch xrd network topologies. xr-compose leverages docker-compose under the hood